manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 ### Notes

+* To create a dump in replication mode (where the dump includes `INSERT/REPLACE INTO <cluster_name>:<table_name>`):
+  - Use the `cluster` user.
+For example: `mysqldump -u cluster ...` or `mariadb-dump -u cluster ...`.
+You can change the username that enables replication mode for `mysqldump` by running `SET GLOBAL cluster_user = new_name`.
+  - Use the `-t` flag.
+  - When specifying a table in replication mode, you need to follow the `cluster_name:table_name` syntax.
+For example: `mysqldump -P9306 -h0 -t -ucluster manticore cluster:tbl`.
 * It's recommended to explicitly specify the `manticore` database when you plan to back up all databases, instead of using the `--all-databases` option.
 * Note that `mysqldump` does not support backing up distributed tables and cannot back up tables containing non-stored fields.
 For such cases, consider using `manticore-backup` or the `BACKUP` SQL command.
 If you have distributed tables, it is recommended to always specify the tables to be dumped.